 * Here’s where Sheldrake says all this.
-Funny how it coincides with my timing of this blogue and upcoming teleseminar.
-There’s morphic resonance afoot!) https://www.sheldrake.org/audios/science-set-free-podcast
+Funny how it coincides with my timing of this blog! https://www.sheldrake.org/audios/science-set-free-podcast

-So without resorting to religious terminology, I would posit “spirit” as expanded consciousness, and spirituality as the various connections to that consciousness.
+So without resorting to religious terminology, I would posit “spirit” as consciousness that is expanded to Wholenss, and “spirituality: as the various connections to that larger consciousness.

 Let’s not confuse spirit with its energetic by-products.
 The expressions and signs of the existence of spirit vary greatly, depending on the observer.
 Invoking biofields, auras, chakras, jin, qi or shen, etc… is not necessary, in order to have a direct experience of spirit.

 All those forms and footprints of spirit are beautiful, interesting and real.
 But they are incomplete.

 Take the analogy of music: its notes and clefs and quavers, its melody, harmony, rhythm and timbre, its waveforms of frequency and amplitude, its resonance patterns in water, wood, or metal, its emotional affects, its aesthetic effects, or its ranking on the Billboard charts — all those various forms are limited, partial representations of the whole.